 International influences are evident in a pair of tunes entitled “Matushka” and “Sangiovese.”
 As Bob tells it: “’Matushka’ has a Russian/Ukrainian influence to it.
 My life partner is a woman of Ukrainian heritage, which may have something to do with it.
 I was reading a biography of Catherine The Great, and “Matushka” is Russian for ‘Little Mother,’ which was Catherine’s nickname.”
 The song definitely has a flavor of that part of the world, and in addition to guitar, Bob also plays the bouzouki, along with David on bass, cello, and percussion.
 Reflecting a different part of the world is “Sangiovese,” which Bob describes as: “…a laid-back mellow piece (in Open C tuning).
 I recall a vacation in Tuscany several years ago, sitting on the balcony where we were staying drinking Chianti Classico looking out over the vineyards and olive groves.
 A little slice of heaven.”
 It’s certainly easy to imagine that vista while listening to this relaxed sunny tune.”

 To round out this feature article, I must elaborate on what a masterful instrumentalist Bob Ardern is.
 As a guitarist myself, I know that two essentials that distinguish a player are their tone and their technique.
 The tone that Bob evokes out of his acoustic guitars is exquisite, marked by its crystalline clarity, chime, and full-bodied sound.
 But in addition to the actual sound of the guitars, Bob’s technique is often jaw dropping for its clarity, note articulation, and intricacy.
-In a feature article 222204_10150184250583597_6810506_non one of his earlier albums I wrote: “I’m looking closely at the photo of guitarist Bob Ardern to determine whether he’s got more than two hands.
+In a feature article on one of his earlier albums I wrote: “I’m looking closely at the photo of guitarist Bob Ardern to determine whether he’s got more than two hands.
 Judging by some of the intricate fretwork on his Wires, Rosewood & Roots CD, I can’t help but wonder.”
 That is just as true now as it was then.

 But tone and technique don’t mean as much if you haven’t got great songs to apply them to, and Bob certainly has a distinctive ear for inventive melodies and unique chord changes that provided many wow moments for me while listening to this album, as well as his previous ones.
 Eight Winds provides both a master class in acoustic finger-style guitar, as well as a delightful body of music for the casual listener.
 I was definitely charmed on my third time of experiencing the songwriting and performance skills of guitar virtuoso Bob Ardern.